cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 <strong class="alert-header">Core Concept</strong>

-All DOM based commands automatically wait for their elements to exist in the DOM.
+All DOM methods automatically wait for their elements to exist in the DOM.

-You **never** need to write [`.should('exist')`](/api/commands/should) after a DOM based command.
+You **never** need to write [`.should('exist')`](/api/commands/should) after querying the DOM.

 </Alert>

-Most commands give you the flexibility to override or bypass the default ways they can fail, typically by passing a `{force: true}` option.
+Most methods give you the flexibility to override or bypass the default ways they can fail, typically by passing a `{force: true}` option.

 #### Example #1: Existence and Actionability